ssebat/titanic/README.md

 This project try to answer at least three hypotesis about the dataset Titanic.

 ```
-Anyone are welcome to contribute to this project.
+Anyone is welcome to contribute to this project.
 ```

 ## Description